Berkeley-CS195/sp23/content/about.md

 * You will actively discuss each CS 195 topic in more depth.
 * You will work on interesting projects / papers that replace the usual CS 195 essays.

-In the first lecture we will share an application form for CS H195 for those interested; applications are due Wednesday 9/7 11:59pm PT.
-Before the application deadline, there will be an open H195 discussion held Wednesday 9/7 5:00pm - 6:30pm PT in Soda 380, after which regular class meetings for enrolled H195 students will be scheduled.
+If interested, please fill out the interest form listed on the [Course Catalog](https://classes.berkeley.edu/content/2023-spring-compsci-h195-001-lec-001). **Course applications for H195 are due Wednesday 1/25 11:59pm PT.**